Kmax607/VocationalGuidanceSystem/README.md

 #### Max
 -Worked on Authentication Management package and added tests to testHarness
 #### Adrian
-- Worked on Job Posting Management package
+- Updated Job Posting Management and Implemented tests for Job Posting to TestHarness
 #### Jeff
 - worked on job application package
 #### Aryan
 - Worked on Authentication Managment Package and Profile Management Package
 #### Ty